 Duranta Care Must-Knows

 Duranta is an extremely easy-to-grow shrub or annual, depending on your location.
 These plants thrive in well-drained, moist, fertile soils.
 They are also very tolerant of sandy soils.
 In containers, give these plants a standard, well-drained potting mix, and add some slow-release fertilizer.
 Full sun is best for these shrubs, as they will have better habit and won't get loose as they would in the shade.
 Flower production will also be much better in full sun.
 Keep these plants well-watered.
-If they start to wilt, they will happily bounce back once watered.
+If they start to wilt, they will quickly bounce back once watered.

 More Varieties for Duranta

-Duranta erecta 'Gold Edge' is another variety grown primarily for its foliage.
+Duranta erecta 'Gold Edge' is a variety grown primarily for its foliage.
 'Gold Edge' has rich green leaves with a bright gold edge.
 Light blue flowers appear in summer followed by orange berries.
 Zones 9-11

 Duranta erecta 'Sapphire Showers' is an extremely floriferous selection.
 Deep blue flowers with a white edge cover plants in summer, and throughout the year in tropical climates.
 Zones 9-11